 Longtime accompanist Olga Bazilevskaya knows firsthand that when it comes to music, dancers and musicians speak different languages.
 "Early on in my her career, a teacher asked me to play a six and I was very confused," says Bazilevskaya.
 "Did she want a 6/8, six counts or a six-bar phrase?"
 Six-bar phrases don't really exist in classical ballet, Bazilevskaya thought to herself.
 To a musician, a "polynaise" is the term that Bazilevskaya would've understood best.
 "If it's not explained or specific," says Bazilevskaya, "it can be confusing to a musician."

 When Bazilevskaya first started out playing for ballet classes, she realized quickly that every teacher has their own style and preferences for class, as well as how they communicate what they want.
-In an effort to fill the, at times, precarious gap between dance teachers and accompanists, Bazilevskaya will lead a Ballet Accompanist Training Intensive March 11–May 6 at Steps on Broadway in New York City.
+In an effort to fill the, at times, precarious gap between dance teachers and accompanists, Bazilevskaya will lead a

 For teachers not used to working with an accompanist, here are some more helpful hints to make the relationship work for everyone.